Finance and Administration

-Before agreeing to use a state resource in connection with a charity or a charitable purpose, the responsible director or unit head obtains the prior approval of the Vice President for Business and Finance or designee.
+Before agreeing to use a state resource in connection with a charity or a charitable purpose, the responsible director or unit head obtains the prior approval of the Vice President for Finance and Administration or designee.

 Prior to seeking approval the administrator should contact the Internal Audit Office for advice and review.
 The administrator should also consider state ethics statutes and requirements.
 See 10.21, 10.22, and 20.37.